 When you’ve been injured in an accident that wasn’t your fault, you will probably try to reach a settlement with the at-fault party’s insurance company first.
 If that doesn’t work, you’ll likely need to seek compensation for your injuries and losses by filing a lawsuit.
 When you do, you’ll hear your attorney mention “discovery.”
-If you’ve never been through this process before, it’s likely you’re not sure what they’re talking about.
+If you’ve never been through the discovery phase of a personal injury case before, it’s likely you’re not sure what they’re talking about.

 Discovery 101: What It Means

-- Interrogatories.
-Unlike the request for admissions, these are just questions that are answered with a narrative response.
-Interrogatories can be questions about nearly anything relevant to the case.
+Unlike the request for admissions, interrogatories are questions that are answered with a narrative response.
+They can be about nearly anything relevant to the case.
 In a personal injury case, they could ask about your driving habits, any distractions in the car, or the last time the car was in the shop.

 Other kinds of discovery can include medical or psychological evaluations, inspections of buildings or accident scenes, requests for accident reports, forensic accounting, and accident reconstruction.

-Discovery can be complicated for the layperson to understand because it is deceptively simple on paper.
-An experience Texas personal injury attorney can help make the process, which can go on for years, a lot simpler.
+Discovery can be complicated for the layperson because it is deceptively simple on paper.
+An experienced Texas personal injury attorney can help make the process, which can go on for years, much simpler.

-Don’t forget that the insurance company is looking for ways to show that you were at fault for the accident and reduce their payout.
-Be careful when answering questions from insurance adjustors, and twice as careful when posting on social media.
+Remember that the insurance company is looking for ways to show that you were at fault for the accident and reduce their payout.
+Be careful when answering questions from insurance adjustors and twice as careful when posting on social media.

 Contact a Texas personal injury attorney from Gibson Hill Personal Injury for a free consultation about the case.
 It will make the process much easier.